AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_005_a_day_in_the_life_of_a_clean_system.md

 {width: 80%}
 ![Figure 12](images/figure12.svg)

 We know that the Web framework receives an HTTP request (1) with a specific target and a specific query string, and that it has to call (2) a method on the use case passing specific parameters.
 When the use case returns data (3), the Web framework has to convert that into an HTTP response (4).
 Since this is a test we can have a fake use case, that is an object that just mimics what the use case does without really implementing the business logic.
 We will then test that the Web framework calls the method (2) with the correct parameters, and that the HTTP response (4) contains the correct data in the proper format, and all this will happen without involving any other part of the system.

+So, now that we had a 10,000 feet overview of the system, let's go deeper into its components and the concepts behind them.